In 1745, the Iroquoians still spoke their mother tongue. But depending on where they lived, some had also learned French or English.

 Most of the people living in the Iroquois villages near Montréal spoke Mohawk.
 Some also spoke French, but not as many as the Huron.

-The missionaries in the villages often spoke one or more Native languages.
-This is because they thought it would be easier to convert Native people in their own language.
-They even translated religious songs and prayers into Native languages.
+The missionaries in the villages often spoke one or more Indigenous languages.
+This is because they thought it would be easier to convert Indigenous people by using their own language.
+The missionaries even translated religious songs and prayers into various Indigenous languages.

-Today, many people in the communities of Kahnawake, Kanesatake and Akwesasne still speak Mohawk.
+Today, many people in the communities of Kahnawake, Kanesatake and Akwesasne still speak the Mohawk language (Kanyen’kéha).
 Most of them also speak English.

-The Five Nations Iroquois who lived on their ancestral territory still spoke their mother tongue.
+The Six Nations Iroquois who lived on their ancestral territory still spoke their mother tongue.
 A few of them had also learned French or English.
-This was the more or less the same among the Huron-Petun: they all spoke Huron, but some also spoke French.
+This was the more or less the same among the Huron-Petun of what is now Quebec and Ontario: they all spoke their Wendat language, but some also spoke French.